About the Society

 Who Was Thomas Cranmer?

 Thomas Cranmer was summoned to become Archbishop of Canterbury in 1533.
-Later he said, "there never was man came more unwillingly to a bishopric than I did to that."
-He was a man of the Bible, a preaching theologian and a superb liturgiologist.
+Later he said, “there never was a man who came more unwillingly to a bishopric than I did to that.”
+He was a man of the Bible, a preaching theologian and a superb liturgist.

 The 1552 Book of Common Prayer was full of scripture and upheld the Bible's authority.
 It was for common prayer, involving the congregation.

-Cranmer is recognised for his commitment to helping ordinary people understand the Good News of Christ and participate fully in their worship to God in a form they could understand.
+Cranmer is recognised for his commitment to helping ordinary people understand the Good News of the Gospel of Christ and to participate fully in their worship of God in a form they could understand.